What’s more important for your business - acquiring new customers, or improving retention?

 Without being able to offset your acquisition costs, you cannot justify any of the spend - no matter how much you attempt to reduce.
 This highlights the importance of retention; your business can’t afford to maintain a revolving door of one-time customers!

 This data makes a compelling case for businesses to devote more effort toward retention, but the reality is that acquisition often takes priority.
-Understandably, new customers are exciting.
+Understandably, new customers are perceived to be more impressive and more exciting.
 They are the lifeblood of your business and your sales department.
-In fact, a study from the University of York even demonstrated that “new” things are more impressive simply because they’re new.

 Overall importance to your business: which wins out?